Frequently Asked Questions

 Graduates: Once you have completed the buildup and initial maintenance phases of your immunotherapy course, if you are feeling well and no longer requiring significant healthcare services, you will become a Program Graduate (congratulations!).
 If you are soon-to-be graduating from your Program, we will discuss the future care options available so you can choose which route will be most beneficial to you.
 If you will be completely discontinuing all immunotherapy treatment upon graduation to do a complete trial off of treatment, we will set the date for your final Program payment as appropriate per your treatment plan as we near that point.
 You can still use our services at any time via the Fee For Service payment model, including remaining on you maintenance sublingual immunotherapy doses for an extended or indefinite period.
 Alternatively, you can transition to a “Graduate Program” suited to your new specific needs (and at a much lower monthly expense) if you would like to continue to access the services and additional conveniences we offer on our Programs.

-No. In order to protect your ability for a deeper and more direct relationship with your allergist at Allergenuity Health – without middlemen, unnecessary delays, and numerous layers of interference in your medical management – we have needed to withdraw from the insurance-managed healthcare system.
+No. In order to protect your ability for a deeper and more direct relationship with your allergist at Allergenuity Health – without middlemen, unnecessary delays, and numerous layers of interference in your medical management – we have needed to withdraw from the insurance-managed healthcare system completely and stand proudly outside of it.
 This means that now we are in a relationship directly with you, our patients, for your health care, and we hope that if you choose to seek care with us that you are as excited about this incredible freedom as we are.
-We are therefore paid directly by you for the care, medical services, and conveniences we provide to you, and we receive no additional reimbursement by your insurance company or the government.
+We can spend much more time with you, get to know you and your family better, and provide you with what we feel is the quality of personalized health care we all truly desire but has become so far removed from the norm in the “standard system”.
+Furthermore, if you want even more time or services from us, you can arrange for whatever you need and there are not even any surprise costs – our fees for whatever you desire for your care are transparently displayed on our website Service Fees section so that you can be fully informed at all times.
+We receive no reimbursement from insurance companies or the government at all, so we are paid directly by you for the care, medical services, and conveniences we offer that you value.

 Yes.
 If you have private insurance or Medicare, you can use your insurance coverage and benefits for bloodwork and prescription medications if you desire.
+(We also offer very reasonable prompt pay rates if you’d like to pay for your bloodwork outside of your insurance through Allergenuity Health at a Labcorp center near you.)
 Due to specific state laws and restrictions, if you have NC Medicaid however, you cannot use your Medicaid coverage for anything connected with a non-enrolled physician (which includes us), but you can still choose to see us for care as long as you contract with us outside of your Medicaid coverage.
 If you have Medicaid from a different state, you will need to consult your Medicaid office for your state’s rules.
 Please let us know if we can be of any assistance.